 IDUs are also considered candidates for pre-exposure prophylaxis if they meet certain criteria.
-The guideline states that persons who have injected drugs not prescribed by a clinician in past six months may be candidates for prophylaxis if they also are positive for one of the following factors [102]:
+The guideline states that persons who have injected drugs not prescribed by a clinician in past six months may be candidates for prophylaxis if they also are positive for one of the following factors [91]:

-- Any sharing of injection or drug preparation equipment in the past six months - Been in a methadone, buprenorphine, or buprenorphine/naloxone treatment program in the past six months

-Increased risk of sexual acquisition (based on the previously outlined criteria)
+- Any sharing of injection or drug preparation equipment in the past six months - Been in a methadone, buprenorphine, or buprenorphine/naloxone treatment program in the past six months - Increased risk of sexual acquisition (based on the previously outlined criteria)

-Injection cabotegravir given bimonthly and fixeddose combination tenofovir and emtricitabine (Truvada or Descovy) taken daily are approved for preexposure prophylaxis, and they are considered the recommended first-line option [98; 99; 100; 102].
-However, because tenofovir alone has been proven effective in trials with IDU and heterosexually active men and women, it is the alternative option for these populations [102].
+Injection cabotegravir given bimonthly and fixeddose combination tenofovir and emtricitabine (Truvada or Descovy) taken daily are approved for pre-exposure prophylaxis, and they are considered the recommended first-line option [88; 89; 91].
+However, because tenofovir alone has been proven effective in trials with IDU and heterosexually active men and women, it is the alternative option for these populations [91].
 No other antiretroviral regimens should be used for pre-exposure prophylaxis.
-The optimal PrEP regimen is the one most acceptable to an individual and congruent with their sexual behavior, ability to reliably take prescribed medications, anticipated sexual activity, and adverse effect profile.
-Delaying PrEP is not recommended for individuals at risk [43].
-Recommendations on the frequency and type of laboratory testing for people receiving PrEP vary according to the chosen regimen and patient risk profile [57].

 All patients prescribed pre-exposure prophylaxis must have a negative HIV test prior to initiating treatment and every three months thereafter.
 In addition, patients should be advised regarding possible side effects and the continued necessity for safe sex practices.
-Eligible patients should also be screened for hepatitis B and have a confirmed creatinine clearance of 60 mL per minute or greater [102].
+Eligible patients should also be screened for hepatitis B and have a confirmed creatinine clearance of 60 mL per minute or greater [91].